 According to a 2019 study by Experian, 85.4% of vehicle purchases are financed through a loan or lease.
-With the average interest rate for auto loans at 5.27% for 60-month terms, most consumers will end up paying thousands on top of the original asking price.
-The best way to save on auto loan interest is to pay everything off early.
+With the average interest for auto loan rates at 5.27% for 60-month terms, most consumers will end up paying thousands on top of the original asking price.
+The best way to save on auto loan interest is to pay off car loan early.

 First and foremost, it’s important to make sure there are no prepayment penalties associated with your auto loan.
 Prepayment penalties guarantee interest income for the lender no matter when you pay off your loan, so confirm that you can make additional payments without it costing you.
-Truliant auto loans, for instance, feature no prepayment penalties.
+Truliant credit union auto loan rates, for instance, are very competitive, and feature no prepayment penalties.

 Here are some simple strategies that you can use to pay down your loan before the end of the term.